 - Later follow-up sessions when we rotate mattresses back into use.

-Marcus is sensitive to gradual hip sink.
-He often notices when a mattress that felt firm at first starts to cradle his pelvis more after a few weeks.
-If that change bends his lower back into a deeper curve, we treat it as a real support decline.
+Marcus is especially sensitive to gradual hip sink.
+If a mattress starts cradling his pelvis more deeply after a few weeks, we treat that as a real support change, not a small comfort note.

 We also re-check edge support for mattresses that stay in our environment for longer periods.
 Sagging edges can show up later, especially on softer builds.